 The center has a broadcast vision system of televisions which allows students to watch and listen as they workout.
 Students have access to knowledgeable staff who can design workout plans.
-For more information, visit the Fitness Center in ICW or call Dr. Stephen Biermann, Assistant Vice Chancellor, Administrative Services at (417) 447-4854, biermans@otc.edu.
+For more information, visit the Fitness Center in ICW or call Michael Peña, Assistant Vice Chancellor for Administrative Services at (417) 447-4854, penam@otc.edu.